jtanx/fontforge/doc/sphinx/index.rst

 Each cubic spline is defined by four points, two of which mark the end points of the spline and two more to describe the slope of the spline at those end points.
-Here are :doc:`two cubic splines <bezier>` with all their points shown:
+Here are :doc:`two cubic splines </techref/bezier>` with all their points shown:

 .. image:: /images/splines.gif
    :align: left